CodeF53/Image-To-Braille/README.md

 # Video To Braille
-Covers a given video to a unicode version using braille characters and color escapes.
+Converts a given video to a unicode version using braille characters and color escapes.

 made for bad apple